 Open-ended questions for each trimester, such as:

 These prompts are designed to invite reflection, explore emotions, and spark parent-led dialogue — without judgement or pressure.
+They provide an attachment focused landscape for the Practitioner to observe attachment behaviours and reflect on what was observed.

 There are six core areas of observation to notice signs of bonding: